 LEDs with a luminance (in candela/sq. m) comparable to the luminance of tungsten halogen lamps are available.
 However, the light output of a typical LED component has a Lambertian distribution, it is not omnidirectional like an incandescent bulb (see the comparison in Appendix 1).
 Since the performance of a particular manufacturing batch cannot be precisely predicted, manufacturers use a system of binning by luminous intensity, forward voltage, spectral properties etc. to map the batch-to-batch differences.

-Some LEDs with a sufficient large emitting area may work effectively in a large optic.
+LEDs can be made to work effectively in large optics.
 Multiple LEDs or One-Chip-LED-arrays can be used to provide the same intensity and intensity distribution as a tungsten halogen lamp in large optics.
 Many individual LEDs have an integrated lens that produces a beam.
 Secondary lenses may be used to modify the beam to the required shape.
 Bare LED chips usually emit light through a limited angle, typically Lambertian, i.e. in one direction from a flat surface so that the radiated intensity, by angle, obeys the cosine law.
 The optical components used with an LED should be adapted to the particular angular distribution of the LED in order to produce the required beam pattern efficiently.
 For example, replacing a halogen lamp with an LED in a light with a narrow beam and a large mirror would not be an efficient way of producing a similar beam.
 For intended use in traditional optics, it is important to position the LED light source towards the lens and/or reflector to make best use of the collection angle.
 In many cases it may not be possible to position a large LED array, or even a single LED component, to achieve the intended beam parameters and provide adequate cooling.

 Earlier LEDs encapsulated in clear epoxy had both lower reliability and shorter life than newer LEDs encapsulated in optical silicone.
 Epoxy LEDs can lose as much as 50% of their original brightness in as little as 3000 hours when driven using maximum allowed current, whereas those encapsulated in silicone can maintain 70% of their original brightness at over 50000 hours.

 Advantages

-reliability;
+High reliability;

-energy efficient coloured light generation;rugged, robust, shock-resistant;
+energy efficient white and coloured light generation;

-long life;

-instantaneous on-off;
+light produced in saturated signal colours.
+LEDs generally maintain the colour through whole lifetime;

+physically rugged and robust;

+Slow continuous lumen depreciation and rarely catastrophic failure;

+long life depending on driving techniques, thermal management, environmental conditions, duty cycles and type of LED;

+instantaneous on-off switching of light;

+Wide range of flash shapes can be generated

 possible advantage of improved conspicuity due to the colour (narrow spectral distribution) and square-wave flash profile (e.g. the use of flickering light);